performwp/perform/readme.txt

 = 1.3.0: December 31st, 2020 =
-Moved to modern coding practices using namespaces Added support for Appsero for anonymous usage tracking
+Moved to modern coding practices using namespaces

 = 1.2.3: December 31st, 2019 =
 Resolved fatal error when `wp-config.php` file is not writable